 “Kidd has a flair for making us see her characters with great vividness and immediacy.”

 —The New York Times Book Review

-Sue Monk Kidd has received numerous writing awards and honors, including the 2004 Book Sense Paperback Book of the Year for The Secret Life of Bees, a nomination for the Orange Prize in England, and The Invention of Wings was longlisted for the international DUBLIN literary award.
+Sue Monk Kidd has received numerous writing awards and honors, including the 2004 Book Sense Paperback Book of the Year for The Secret Life of Bees and a nomination for the Orange Prize in England.
+The Invention of Wings was longlisted for the international DUBLIN literary award.

-In her lectures Kidd talks about her work–its themes and meanings; the inspiration for her stories and characters; the experience of becoming a writer, “Southern-ness” in literature; and the intersection of writing, creativity, and soul.
+In her lectures, Kidd discusses her work—its themes and meanings; the inspiration for her stories and characters; the experience of becoming a writer, “Southern-ness” in literature; and the intersection of writing, creativity, and soul.
 She lives with her husband, Sandy, in Florida.